markz002/ece_590_final_project/readme.md

 https://documenter.getpostman.com/view/24393444/2sB2j1jD2w

 Note that for development purposes, although we implementated authentication workflow, but we didn't actually check the api key for this release.
 You can optionally not provide the API key and will be identified as `anonymous`

+## 6. Cost Management

+The current setup is incurring a cost at around $2 a day, which translates to ~$700 annual cost.